RubixDev/typst-i-figured/README.md

   `table`, or `raw`, you must add the `kind` here for its counter to be reset.
 - `equations`: [`bool`] &mdash; Whether the counter for math equations should be reset.
+- `return-orig-heading`: [`bool`] &mdash; Whether the original heading element should be included in the returned content.
+Set this to false if you manually want to construct a heading instead of using the default.

 **Returns:** [`content`] &mdash; The unmodified heading.